t3hmun/AspCoreFromScratch/doc/001_csproj.md

 The [Additions to the csproj format for .NET Core](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj) page explains more of the things the new style projects magically do.
-The most obvious point is [that you no longger have to include `.cs` files](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj#default-compilation-includes-in-net-core-projects) in the project, they are included automatically (by included we mean passed onto the compiler to be built).
+The most obvious point is [that you no longer have to include `.cs` files](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj#default-compilation-includes-in-net-core-projects) in the project, they are included automatically (by included we mean passed onto the compiler to be built).

 Finaly we can move on to writing code.
 Our build script / project file is only 5 lines long, nice and simple.